alan-turing-institute/data-safe-haven/processes/provider-overview.md

 This tier anticipates the need to defend against compromise by attackers with bounded capabilities and resources.
 This may include hacktivists, single-issue pressure groups, investigative journalists, competent individual hackers and the majority of criminal individuals and groups.
 The threat profile excludes sophisticated, well-resourced and determined threat actors, such as highly capable serious organised crime groups and state actors.
-This corresponds to the governmental ‘OFFICIAL–SENSITIVE’ categorisation.
+This tier corresponds to the governmental ‘OFFICIAL–SENSITIVE’ categorisation.

 The difference between Tier 2 and Tier 3 environments is the most significant in this model, as it carries the highest consequences, both for researcher productivity and organisational risk.